tschm/cvxFin/README.md

 # cvxFin

-I have decided to continue this project with cvxpy rather than cvxopt.
+I have decided to continue this project with cvxpy rather than cvxopt. test